 Taking a responsible approach to doing business

 Tomorrow’s successful businesses will increasingly be those that operate to the highest environmental and social standards.
-In 2010 we advised clients on how they can meet increasing customer and stakeholder expectations in these areas.
-We also took further action to make our own business more sustainable and strengthened our contribution to local communities.
+PA Consulting Group continues to advise clients on how they can meet increasing customer and stakeholder expectations in these areas.
+We are also taking further action to make our own business more sustainable and are strengthening our contribution to local communities.

-We continued to develop and implement practical action for clients wanting to make their businesses greener and to ensure their organisations can meet future public expectations.
-As noted in the previous section, our projects ranged from supporting the development of smart meters and smart grids, to analysing the investment case for renewable energy projects, to the implementation of green IT.
+We continue to develop and implement practical action for clients wanting to make their businesses greener and to ensure their organisations can meet future public expectations.
+Our projects range from supporting the development of smart meters and smart grids, to analysing the investment case for renewable energy projects, to the implementation of green IT.

-We also focused on reducing the impact of our own activities on the environment and on ensuring that we can deliver sustained and sustainable value both now and in the future.
+We continue to focus on reducing the impact of our own activities on the environment and on ensuring that we can deliver sustained and sustainable value both now and in the future.

-In 2010 we changed our waste contractor, and their ability to maximise the amount of material that is recycled from the waste they collect has helped us to reduce the amount we send to landfill by 15%.
-We aim to recycle 80% of all waste from our London and Melbourn offices by the end of 2011.
+In 2010 we changed our waste contractor, and the new contractor’s ability to maximise the amount of material that is recycled from the waste it collects has helped us to reduce the amount we send to landfill by 15 per cent.

-Over the last two years we have put measures in place to improve the efficiency of our printing process.
-New printers in our main offices use 45% less paper than the previous machines because they allow for double-sided printing.
+We have put measures in place to improve the efficiency of our printers.
+New printers in our main offices use 45 per cent less paper than the previous machines because they allow for double-sided printing.
 These printers are now being installed in our premises in the US.
-During 2011 we will work to move to using recycled paper in our printing operations.
+We will work to move to using recycled paper in our printing operations.

 We are also reducing the overall amount of printed material we produce.
-For example, by giving shareholders the option of receiving copies of the annual report by e-mail or in a download from the PA website, we reduced the number of printed copies needed by 49%.
-In Denmark, India, the Gulf and the US, paper-free payslips are already in place and this will be extended to UK employees in 2011, reducing paper use by 40%.
+For example, by giving shareholders the option of receiving copies of annual reports by email or in a download from the PA website, we reduced the number of printed copies by 49 per cent.
+In Denmark, India, the Gulf and wider Middle East and North Africa region (MENA) and the US, paper-free payslips are already in place and this is being extended to UK employees, reducing paper use by 40 per cent.

-We have taken further steps to minimise carbon dioxide emissions from our activities, with a particular focus on air travel-related emissions.
+We have taken further steps to minimise carbon-dioxide emissions from our activities, with a particular focus on air travel-related emissions.
 A range of measures, including enhanced videoconferencing facilities that allow PA people to share presentations with colleagues and clients, are reducing the need for business travel.
-Looking across electricity and gas consumption and air travel, our carbon footprint between September 2009 and August 2010 was 8.7 million kilogrammes.